Here’s a shocker: People are distracted online.

 Offering a reward for not buying means punishing those who do, and I’m definitely not cool with that.

 Legitimate reminders, relevant follow-ups, answers to nagging questions and provable results all have a place in a great abandoned cart sequence.
 Used well, they can save a significant percentage of sales that might otherwise be lost.
-I’m digging deeper into this topic in my upcoming course, “Fast & Fabulous Funnels,” where I’ll be sharing my favorite tools and strategies for turning visitors into leads, and leads into customers.
+I dig deeper into this topic in my course, “The Funnel Advantage,” where I also share my favorite tools and strategies for turning visitors into leads, and leads into customers.